windingwind/zotero-pdf-translate/README.md

 ## Settings
 ### General
 - Enable PDF Translation
-- Enable Popup: Show results in a right-click popup or only in the side bar.
+- Enable Popup: Show results in a right-click popup or only in the side bar
+- Translate Annotation: Save annotation's translation as comment
 - Font Size: The font size of result text.

 ###  Translate Engine